TNRIS/lambda-s4/README.md

 * if using separate virtual envs for python functions (**as you should be**) then enable it for the function being deployed.
 * `ls4-04-shp_index` is a special case as it uses Rasterio and ManyLinux Wheels.
 See section above on preparing its' dependencies for deployment as it differs from any other lambda preparation.
 * then run `make pack-<function/folder name>` from project root to copy dependencies from site-packages into function folder.
-* zip contents for upload.
+* zip contents and upload if testing. otherwise, head over to TNRIS deployments for the Terraform deployment of the functions and Mapserver instance.

 ---